BasicComputation/x64-lecture/A09 - General purpose registers.md

 # General purpose registers
-Here is a overview of the registers used for integer operations.

 There are 16 registers considered general purpose in the CPU. <br>
 These are mainly used with whole numbers, called integers, and for holding memory addresses. <br>